New to Woodside? so are we!

 i heard you were closed.

 That's because a lot of people think of "churches" as "buildings."
 Woodside congregation, the community of faith, has been around since the 1830s (before the 1960s, we were known as First Baptist Church of Flint), and expects to be around another century.

-It is true, however, that we sold our iconic building and moved to a smaller place -- a different iconic building, the old Sears Tire Store in Carriage Town.
-We wanted a way for us to be more engaged in the community, and less tied up with building care.
-So, we’re renting for now, and settling in soon.
+It is true, however, that we sold our iconic Court Street building and moved to a smaller place -- a different iconic building, the old Sears Tire Store in Carriage Town.
+We wanted a way to be more engaged in the community, and less tied up with building care.
+So, we’ve been renting for about a year, and now we’re moving in!
+Far from being closed, we are as busy as ever, and growing all the time.

 Will I be welcome?